-Fortunately for us, there are products available in your local drugstore that aresuper similar to high-end version.
+Fortunately for us, there are products available in your local drugstore that are super similar to high-end versions.
 These products are called duplicates, or "dupes" for short.
-There are quite a few of these products out there, but I've chosen three that really stand out right now.
+There are quite a few of makeup dupes out there, but I've chosen three makeup dupes that really stand out right now.
 Read on to check them out:

 1. Lancôme Liquid Artliner Eyeliner Pen vs. L'Oreal Lineur Intense

 My favorite makeup line has always been Lancôme.
 However, it is on the pricey side, so, as nice as it would be, I can't always buy everything I want from the line.

 I recently came across this L'Oreal eyeliner while walking through the drugstore, and thought to myself: "hey, this packaging looks almost identical to my Lancôme one!"
 So, I picked it up and tried it out, and guess what?
 It's better.
 That's right, better!